DigiBP/25DIGIBP3/README.md

 **GMX – Email Handling (Applicant Notification & Replies)**

 GMX serves as the communication hub for interacting with applicants throughout the process.
 It is used to send and receive structured email messages, including feedback, and  approvals.
-These email communications is automatically triggered by tools like Make and Camunda, ensuring timely and consistent updates to the applicant.
+These email communications is automatically triggered by Make and Camunda, ensuring timely and consistent updates to the applicant.

 ![Send Rejection Email_Make](https://github.com/user-attachments/assets/b4b420ec-b088-450b-9dd3-88a33d155ffa)